CodingAbbas/README.md/README.md

 The increase of one unit in fertility rate was associated with a 4.66% increase in GDP per capita growth, after controlling for all country and year effects.
 The relationship was more immediate and economically meaningful than expected.

-The model also captured sharp GDP contractions in 1991, 1992, 2009 and 2020, corresponding to post-Soviet transition, the global financial crisis and COVID.
+The model also captured sharp GDP contractions in 1991, 1992, 2009 and 2020, corresponding to the Post-Soviet transition, financial crisis and Covid19.
 These shocks affected low fertility countries disproportionately more, reinforcing the argument that economies with weaker demographic foundations are more exposed to external shocks.

 &nbsp;